jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 A good consideration for for when to start encapsulating resources is to think about your organisational structure and and application architecture.
 If you're only one team deploying a single application, you might not need to go down the path of encapsulating anything, but if you're a platform team that's likely to support dozens of teams to deploy to a shared layer 5 compute resource, creating a Pulumi package that encapsulates the best practices for deploying your application or creating a package for a best practice object storage bucket which has the required permissions is going to save the teams you're supporting a _lot_ of time.

+These encapsulations should be in their own, _distinct_ repository.
+You'll want to version these encapsulations in the same way you version and release your applications - follow semver and make sure you create an API that your downstream users can use.

+As your downstream users start to depend on these encapsulations, you can introduce concepts like [unit testing](https://www.pulumi.com/docs/using-pulumi/testing/unit/) to make sure you [don't break userspace](https://lkml.org/lkml/2012/12/23/75) with your infrastructure.

 # Putting it together

 An example is worth a thousand words, so let's take a look at a hypothetical control repo and application repo.